nickwu78/mood-analyser-emotion-api/README.md

 * Receiving JSON from API endpoint, formatting the data, and displaying it.
 * General jQuery practice.

+## Description

+For this project, I built a website which assesses your emotions and mood.

+It accesses your webcam, and once you take a photo, click the Analyse button.
+A request is sent to the Microsoft Cognitive Services server, passing the image through the Emotion API.

+It will draw a rectangle, highlighting where the face is, and print out a set of statistics based on your mood in a number of categories including happiness, sadness, anger etc.

 ## Installation

 You need to run a local webserver to use this project.
 Please install the [Chrome Web Server](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en)